neekfenwick/testcafe-reporter-smtp/README.md

 - TESTCAFE_SMTP_SECURE   - true | false - passed to the `nodemailer` *secure* option (see [Security and TLS](#security-and-tls) below)
 - TESTCAFE_SMTP_TO_LIST  - comma separated list of email addresses to send reports to
 - TESTCAFE_SMTP_REPORTONLYFAILURES - causes no email to be sent if all tests passed (when you only want to be notified of tests failing)
+- TESTCAFE_SMTP_LOGGER   - true | false - passed to the `nodemailer` *logger* option, causes verbose output on the console

 ### Security and TLS